Yousousen/bsc_physics_cleaner/README.md

 1. To resolve `error loading the model`, ensure that the `net.pt` file (not the `net.pth` file) is located in the directory specified by the `path_to_model` variable in the C++ script. `path_to_model` should include the file name itself.
 Note that if one specifies a relative path in `path_to_model`, this path should point to the location of `net.pt` **relative to the executable**, not relative to the source file.

-2. If the error is still encountered it is likely due to trying to load a GPU trained model on the CPU or vice versa (see _Running models trained on the GPU on the CPU and vice versa_).
+2. If the error persists it is likely due to trying to load a GPU-trained model on the CPU or vice versa (see _Running models, trained on the GPU, on the CPU, and vice versa_).
 For instance, if `std::cerr << e.what() << '\n';` outputs

 ```sh
 [username@pc build]$ cmake --build . --config release && ./GRMHD